SabujMollah/JudgementList_HasibVai/Judgement.md

                     WHERE r.FLW_ORDER_CODE = RSOS_V_JUDGE_PRODUCT.ORDER_CODE
                     ) AS process_dates
   ```
-- **Logic:** The date of dispensing is acquired through recursive processing based on the item’s order code and process type.
-It considers the maximum END_DATE or END_SCH_DATE where the process type is '1'.
 - **Save Destination:** `N/A` (Not editable)
 - **Validation:** `N/A`
 - **Options:** `N/A`